MikhailWahib/football-fixtures-api/README.md

-# Football Fixtures API
+# Football Scores API

 ## Description

-This API provides access to the Top-5-leagues football fixtures.
+This API provides data about upcoming and finished football matches.
 The data is scraped from [BBC Sport](https://www.bbc.com/sport/football/scores-fixtures) using [Python](https://www.python.org/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).

 The API uses Redis for caching results, It caches todays results for 30 seconds and the rest for 30 days.